iksaglam/Zonguldak/Files/ID_Loci.md

 >R048762{U_OVTD08;30892;7|U_OVTE08;79860;3|U_OVTE09;69063;4|U_OVTE11;116063;2}
 TATGTAATAACCTACTTCTTTTGGCATTGCTCTAAATCAAATACGAGTTAATTTCAAACCCTCTTCGCATTATACTAAGG
 ```
-Since we allowed more variability within each RAD loci the total number of loci dropped from 63,751 to 48,762.
+Since we allowed more variability within each RAD loci the total number of loci dropped from `63,751` to `48,762`.
 Play around with some of the other parameters to see how they influence your results.

 Finally let say we are comfortable with U_OVT.loci and these are the loci we want to move forward with.
-Let us do some cleaning up and comvert our loci file into a clean looking fasta file using the custom perl script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/SimplifyLoci2.pl).
+Let us do some cleaning up and convert our loci file into a clean looking fasta file using the custom perl script given [here](https://github.com/iksaglam/Zonguldak/blob/main/Scripts/SimplifyLoci2.pl).

 ```Bash
 scripts=/egitim/iksaglam/scripts